News

 PRICES AND INCLUSIONS: prices include hotel accommodations – full breakfasts daily – three three-course dinners – first class train ticket from York to Edinburgh – boat cruise on Loch Lomand – cab from Clementine’s to train station on day three – all tours in itinerary – museum and historical site entrances – transportation on our own private minibus while on tours – private guide – and writing workshops.

 The price for a single participant on this writing expedition (having your own delightful hotel room all to yourself) is £2800.
 A deposit of £200 reserves your place when you sign up – this amount is subtracted from the total.
 You can quickly Google the currency conversion from pounds to your country’s currency – the conversion, however, will happen on the day you make the transaction.
 The payments are broken down into three: the deposit when you sign up, a second payment in the spring, and the final payment in the summer before you travel.
+Have a partner in crime who is also your bedfellow – for £1200 more you can bring them and perhaps become the next great thriller writing duo.
+There are no twin rooms at the two small Scottish inns which is why the important word is bedfellow.

 (Writers’ Expeditions 2024 participants with internationally bestselling crime novelist David Mark – up to no good in the back row)